How to fill deep cracks in Plaster walls and ceilings

 Once I have filled the cracks and gaps, I normally leave the filler to dry out and harden for at least 12 hours, some brands suggest their products can be sanded and finished more quickly so if you are in a hurry it is a good idea to check the brand or manufacturer’s instructions to make sure.

-For really deep cracks in walls or ceiling or where you have used a lot of filler on a large area, it can take a few days before it is completely dry and ready to finish.
+For really deep cracks in walls or ceilings or where you have used a lot of filler on a large area, it can take a few days before it is completely dry and ready to finish.

 For more details on drying times for plaster check out our in-depth post ‘How long does plaster take to dry’